wayen820/gender_age_estimation_mxnet/README.md

 1. Data pre-processing
 2. Training
 3. Model modification and Test

 We will go through the details in the following sections.

-This repository is for IMDB, WIKI, and Megaage datasets.

 ### 1. Data pre-processing
 + You can download rec format file directly in here: https://share.weiyun.com/5rQwJtA ,or package it youself according to the following steps